kkairos/public-text/SCRIPTING.md

 Entity locks its input.
 Relatively useless for non-player entities.

 ### `#MOVE [DIRECTION]`
+Causes the entity to move in the stated direction with no stated end condition.

+### `#MOVE [DIRECTION] UNTIL [CONDITION]`
-Causes the entity to move in the stated direction.
-Moving entities continue moving until told to stop with #move idle
+Causes the entity to move in the stated direction until the given condition is TRUE.

 ### `#MUSIC CLIP [STRING]`
 Attempts to have the audio handler play the music clip with id `[STRING]` from the current set.
 Only when adaptive music is in use and a track is currently playing.